andres-mc/d-project2/README.md

 The functionality will then be divided into two separate lists: MPV and PostMVP.
 Carefully decided what is placed into your MVP as the client will expect this functionality to be implemented upon project completion.

 #### MVP
-*These are examples only.
-Replace with your own MVP features.*

-- Find and use external api
+- create compomnents app following skeleton mockup
-- Render data on page
+- link api / json & render data on page
+- display random quotes
+- menu functions
+- create sub menu for user entry
-- Allow user to choose favorites
+- post user data to airtable
+- make user data into icons [mockup icon goals]

 #### PostMVP
-*These are examples only.
-Replace with your own Post-MVP features.*

-- Add second API
-- Use local storage to save user favorites
+- css styles for app
+- hover function on goals icons

 ## Project Schedule